Foot amputation

 Your podiatrist may advise you to enter an inpatient rehabilitation center if you’re having issues with wound healing or are not progressing in regaining your mobility.

 Your healthcare team’s primary goals will be healing, muscle recovery, prosthetic limb fitting, and ambulation.
-They will show you how to maintain your prosthesis and foot care properly.
+They will show you how to properly maintain your prosthesis.

 As you can see, there are a few foot amputation types depending on the issue.
 Dealing with limb loss can be incredibly difficult, but it doesn’t have to limit your ability to live a full life.
 With time and proper treatment, you can make a full recovery.
-Make sure to find amputation surgeons near me to find out what route is best for you.
+Contact University Foot & Ankle Institute’s expert podiatrists to learn your treatment and amputation options.

 UFAI, Southern California’s largest foot and ankle wound care specialists

-UFAI is nationally recognized for advanced wound care treatment far beyond what a primary care physician can provide.
+UFAI is nationally recognized for advanced foot care treatment far beyond what a primary care physician can provide.
 Our doctors have decades of combined experience managing the special circumstances surrounding all types of foot and ankle wound care.
+While our goal is to avoid amputation, UFAI’s orthopaedic surgeons are also fully trained and equipped to make your amputation as trauma-free as possible.

 As one of Los Angeles’ largest podiatric healthcare practices, our wound care center offers multi-disciplinary medical care and diagnostic testing on-site, offering our patients convenience and peace of mind.
 For example, we can perform vascular testing at our clinics and have a vascular surgeon on our staff to treat patients with complex vascular diseases.